| Leg Strength |

 An early dinosaur fossil researcher (Marsh) found much of the fossilized bones of a brontosaurus (in 1879, at Como Bluff), but he did not find a skull.
 In an unbelievably un-scientific (and scientifically disgusting!) move, he found a skull at a considerable distance away, where no dinosaur fossils had been found, and he claimed that the skull belonged with the skeleton.
 (He certainly knew that was not true.)
 For a hundred years, all the display brontosaurs in museums worldwide showed that same (wrong) skull!
 It has only been in the past several decades that the error (or deception) has been uncovered.

 All this is meant to indicate how little absolute evidence actually exists regarding these very interesting creatures!
+Books, including textbooks, have always tried to make it seem that everything is known about these creatures, where the reality is that very little is actually known!
 But progress seems to be rapidly progressing.
-In a valley in Montana, in the past four years, eight different T. Rex fossil sets have been found by an extensive team of researchers and college students.
+In a valley in Montana, in the past few years, eight different T. Rex fossil sets have been found by an extensive team of researchers and college students.
 This is a good sign that future knowledge might soon improve!

 As an example, fossils of Brachiosaurus seem to imply that its trunk was around 12 feet in diameter and 20 feet long.
 Using the method suggested above, and thinking of its trunk as a cylinder, the volume V is given by (PI)*D2/4 * L or about 3.14 * 144/4 * 20 or about 2,260 cubic feet.
 At 64 pounds per cubic foot (the density of nearly all biological material, essentially that of water), that gives about 145,000 pounds.
 Add some more for its head, neck, tail and feet, and you have around the 80 tons mentioned above.
 (That's pretty much how the estimated weights were first identified by the experts!)